-One of the first questions to figure out for rafting the Colorado River is the type of whitewater craft to use.
-We’ve written this blog to help you understand the different boats that are run commercially and how they change the experience of floating the Grand Canyon.
+One of the first questions to figure out for rafting the Colorado River is which types of rafts are best.
+We’ve written this blog to help you understand the different whitewater crafts that are run commercially and how they change the experience of floating the Grand Canyon.

 Motorized versus Non-motorized Rafts